Asad Raza (artist)

-Asad Raza is an American artist who lives and works in New York, NY.
+Asad Raza is an American artist who lives and works in New York, New York, and Berlin, Germany.
+He "creates dialogues and rejects disciplinary boundaries in his work, which conceives of art as a metabolic, active encounter that is participatory, and engages with all of the human senses."

 Life and education

 Asad Raza was born in 1974 in Buffalo, New York to Pakistani immigrant parents, and studied literature at Johns Hopkins University from 1992-1996 and filmmaking at the Tisch School of Arts in 1993.
 He also studied literature at NYU, where he helped organize the 2005 graduate student strike.
 From 2005-2010, Raza wrote frequently about tennis for various magazines and newspapers.

 Work

 Asad Raza's practices encompass artistic projects, collaborations, curatorial work and his work, and he is described as "one of the most interesting crossroads figures in our sometimes rigid panorama."

-Raza’s works often respond to a particular environment in a site-specific manner.
+Raza's works often respond to a particular environment in a site-specific manner.
 For example, in Root sequence.
 Mother tongue, created for the 2017 Whitney Biennial, trees in boxes were brought into the museum.
 Another example of this is his piece Untitled (plot for dialogue).
 Here, Raza installed a tennis court inside the 16th century church of San Paolo Converso in Milan.